A. Y. Jackson Secondary School (Toronto)

-A. Y. Jackson Secondary School is a secondary school for grades 9 to 12 in Toronto, Ontario, Canada.
+A. Y. Jackson Secondary School (known locally as AYJ) is a secondary school for grades 9 to 12 in Toronto, Ontario, Canada.
 It was opened in 1970 by the North York Board of Education, and is now operated by its successor, the Toronto District School Board.
 The school was named after A. Y. Jackson, a Canadian painter and one of the founders of the Group of Seven.

 History

-A.Y.
-Jackson was opened in 1970 under the North York Board of Education, as a grades 10 to 13 school.
-The school was designed by architecture firm Allward & Gouinlock Architects under Raymond Moriyama for the North York Board of Education.
-However, as part of the 1998 amalgamation of North York into the City of Toronto, the Toronto District School Board now operates A.Y.
-Jackson.
+A. Y. Jackson Secondary School opened in 1970 as a grades 10 to 13 school.
+The school was designed by architecture firm Allward & Gouinlock Architects in partnership with Raymond Moriyama for the North York Board of Education, however, as part of the 1998 amalgamation of North York into the City of Toronto, the Toronto District School Board now operates A. Y. Jackson.

-The school was originally proposed to be named Eastview Secondary School, however, it was changed to be named as A.Y.
-Jackson Secondary School, after the former painter and member of the Group of Seven.
-Following a lengthy construction period and a hefty price tag of $3,700,000, the schools official grand opening was held on the night of Thursday November 26th, 1970.
-The school was designed to be open concept, like many other schools within this time frame.
-The school was designed with a blend of Mid-century modern and Brutalist architecture of the exterior, reminiscent of the Ontario Science Centre.
-The school featured an eye-catching reception hall that was designed to look like a hotel lobby.
-Rather than using traditional hardwood flooring, the school was built with carpeted floors across many of its hallways and classrooms.
-It also featured a lounge area at the top of the spiral staircase (which has now been replaced as SHSM office space).
-The school was also dubbed as "Metro's most modern secondary school" at the time of its opening.
-Since then, the open concept classrooms have been enclosed off due to issues with the concept.
+The school was originally proposed to be named as Eastview Secondary School but changed to be named as A. Y. Jackson Secondary School, after the former painter and member of the Group of Seven.
+The school was designed by Allward & Gouinlock Architects (defunct), with four engineering firms responsible for different aspects of the school.
+Maksymec & Associates (succeeded by Planmac Engineering Inc) was responsible for structural engineering, T.J Escedi & Associates (defunct) for precast concrete, Yost, Mews & Associates (defunct) for mechanical engineering, and Cole, Sherman & Associates (defunct) handling electrical engineering.
+Construction of the school costed $3,700,000, and the official grand opening was held on the night of Thursday November 26, 1970.
+The school was designed to be open-area, like many other schools designed in the early 70s, prominently across Ontario.
+The schools architecture is a blend of Mid-century modern and Brutalist architecture of the exterior, reminiscent of which to the former Ontario Science Centre.
+The school features an “eye-catching reception hall” that was designed to look like a hotel lobby; replacing traditional hardwood flooring as well to feature carpeted flooring across many of its hallways and classrooms.
+(Mostly replaced with tiling in recent years).
+The school formerly featured a lounging area at the top of the spiral staircase which has now been replaced by SHSM and guidance office space.
+The school was once dubbed as "Metro's most modern secondary school" at the time of its opening.

+The “open-area” spaces within the school was closed off due to controversy and flaws with the concept.

 In 2016, as part of a TDSB board decision, the school underwent more changes, with the school now supporting grade nine students and the Gifted program.